ProfessionalCSharp/ProfessionalCSharp2021/README.md

 ## Issues and Discussions

-If you find some problems with the source code, issues to compile and run the samples, please create an [issue](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/issues).
+If you find some problems with the source code, issues to compile and run the downloaded samples, please create an [issue](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/issues).

 If you have some questions about the code samples, or just want to drop a message, you're welcome to use [Discussions](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/discussions).